Strabox/caravela/README.md

 ## Getting Started

+This project is a standalone middleware to orchestrate Docker containers but it is highly inspired in the Docker, Swarm and Kubernetes projects so the APIs and the CLI mimic a small subset of commands/features from that platforms.
+So it is easily migrate container's deployment for a CARAVELA instance.

 ### Compile From Source

 The Makefile in the project's root makes all the necessary actions to easily compile, develop, test and deploy.

 The only *prerequisite* to use the basic functionality of makefile is a properly configured golang environment/toolchain in the machine.
-The golang version used in project: *1.9.4*.
+The golang version used in project: **1.9.4**.

 There are two ways to build the project using the Makefile:
 - Installing it in the golang environment